 Many luxurious villas and ornate buildings still exist today.
 However, large parts of the city were utterly destroyed during World War II and were later rebuilt.
 Nowadays the city has a more diversified feel with historic streets and quarters next to more recently constructed modern buildings.

-Magdeburg is home to two universities and numerous research institutes.
+Magdeburg is home to two higher education institutions and numerous research institutes.
 The economy is significantly dominated by the service-providing sector.
 It also benefits from its proximity to the large business centres of and .

 One of Magdeburg’s impressive landmarks is the “Green Citadel of Magdeburg”.
 You can’t help but notice the pink-coloured building with its unusual architectural details – golden orbs, crooked walls and large archways.
 The Green Citadel was designed by the Austrian artist Friedensreich Hundertwasser.
 Two brightly designed courtyards are located within.
 The name of this extraordinary building refers to the rooftop which is covered with grass.

 The Magdeburg Cathedral is a sight worth seeing.
 It is the official symbol of the city and dates back to the year 1207.
 However, it took 300 years until the towers were finally completed.
 If you’re in Magdeburg, you simply have to visit this impressive church.
 The “Unser Lieben Frauen Monastery” is also a prominent attraction in Magdeburg.
 The complex is almost 1,000 years old and is used as an art museum and concert hall today.

 “Breiter Weg” is the busiest part of town during the day.
 The street forms the central axis of the city and connects Hasselbachplatz and Universitätsplatz.
 Both plazas are especially popular and very busy.
 Numerous shops, shopping centres, doctor’s offices and the Theater Magdeburg are all located on “Breiter Weg”.